CUSTOMER ANALYTICS2025-10-31

 To get a relevant result, everything needs to be put in a context or perspective.
 When a human uses a string of commands to search on a smart speaker, for the AI running the smart speaker, it is not sufficient to “understand” the words.

-It also needs to bring context to the spoken words used, and try and understand the “searcher’s”, eventual aim behind the search.
+It also needs to provide context to the spoken words used and attempt to understand the searcher’s ultimate goal behind the search.

-What keeps happening in enterprises is the constant inflow of vast amounts of unstructured data generated from various channels – from talking to customers or leads to social media reactions, and so on.
+What keeps happening in enterprises is the constant influx of vast amounts of unstructured data generated from various channels – from interactions with customers or leads to social media reactions, and so on.

-Now, to make sense of all this unstructured data you require NLP for it gives computers machines the wherewithal to read and obtain meaning from human languages.
+Now, to make sense of all this unstructured data, you require NLP, as it gives computers the ability to read and derive meaning from human languages.

-A major differentiator, if we can call it that, between text analytics and sentiment analysis is: in the first, NLP is used to go through the copious amounts of text (unstructured data), go through the grammar used, find patterns in it, and draw conclusions.
+A major differentiator, if we can call it that, between text analytics and sentiment analysis is that in the former, NLP is used to analyze copious amounts of text (unstructured data), examine the grammar used, identify patterns in it, and draw conclusions.

 Sentiment analysis goes beyond that – it tries to figure out if an expression used, verbally or in text, is positive or negative, and so on.

-Eg: Why did a user use a certain emoticon for describing a product on social media?
+E.g., Why did a user use a certain emoticon to describe a product on social media?
 Your chatbots can also be integrated into sentiment analytics.

 Emotions give you away, they say.
 But so far, it was only possible for a fellow human being to recognize those emotions.

-Now, there’s the need for machines, too, to understand them to find patterns in the data and give feedback to the analysts.
+Now, there’s a need for machines to understand them, find patterns in the data, and provide feedback to the analysts.

 Sentiments have become a significant value input in the world of data analytics.
-Therefore, NLP for sentiment analysis focuses on emotions, helping companies understand their customers better to improve their experience.
+Therefore, NLP for sentiment analysis focuses on emotions, enabling companies to understand their customers better and improve their overall experience.

 Because emotions give a lot of input around a customer’s choice, companies give paramount priority to emotions as the most important value of the opinions users express through social media.

-Therefore, NLP for sentiment analysis focused on emotions and unearths situations that will help companies understand their customers better to improve their experience, which will help the businesses change their market position.
+Therefore, NLP for sentiment analysis focuses on emotions and uncovers situations that help companies better understand their customers, thereby improving the customer experience, which in turn enables businesses to change their market position.

 NLP Sentiment Analysis: Transforming Finance & Banking Industry